Celebrations in Central African Republic as leader resigns

 France has 1,600 troops in the country, operating under a U.N. mandate to assist an African force that is due to be bolstered to 6,000 men.
 It strengthened its military presence on the streets on Friday.

-Britain and Germany have said they would not send ground troops while Belgium has said it would consider sending troops as part of an EU operation.

-The U.N. peacekeeping mission in neighbouring Democratic Republic of Congo said this week it was worried about the large numbers of Seleka fighters that had crossed the border.
+European Union officials proposed this week sending EU troops to support them.

-The loose band of rebels had been held together by frustrations over underdevelopment of the north and desire for control over gold, diamonds, uranium and oil.
+The loose band of rebels was held together by frustrations over underdevelopment of the north and desire for control over the country's reserves of gold, diamonds, uranium and oil.
 Many of its men were battle-hardened fighters from Chad and Sudan.

 But Djotodia has struggled to control his men and resistance peaked last month with an assault on the capital by Christian militia and gunmen loyal to ousted president Francois Bozize.